Our MISSION & VISION

-Established a client list of nearly 40 sites including shelters, food pantries and soup kitchens that receive our fresh fruit and vegetables.
+Established a client list of over 40 sites including shelters, food pantries and soup kitchens that receive our fresh fruit and vegetables.

 Developed relationships with several local farmers and wholesalers to source our produce.

 Won a $20,000 Gaming Grant in 2016 from Dauphin County to start a Mobile Farm Market to transport our produce to our client sites

 Conducted Christmas events at four area shelters serving nearly 1,000 homeless boys and girls for the past 22 years.

 Established the Donate-a-Tomato program allowing for home gardeners to easily donate their harvest.

 Started an awards program called the Spirit of Gemma Awards recognizing groups, businesses and individuals who provide services caring for the poor, the working poor and the homeless.

 Established the Farmer Andy & Andrea Project and Andy's & Andrea's Online Farm in concert with the Foundation for Better Health, which teaches school-age children about sustainability, the importance of farming and the importance of eating five fresh fruits and vegetables a day.
 PS, not to worry, look for Farmer Andrea soon!

 Future Program Wish List